-Looking Back 10 years ago: Archbishop Schnurr receives pallium in Rome
+Looking Back: Archbishop Schnurr receives pallium in Rome

 VATICAN CITY — With more than 120 pilgrims from the Archdiocese of Cincinnati in attendance in St. Peter’s Basilica, Archbishop Dennis M. Schnurr received the pallium from Pope Benedict XVI June 29, the feast of Sts.
 Peter and Paul.

 Placing a woolen band around the shoulders of 38 new archbishops from 26 different nations, Pope Benedict XVI told them it was a Gospel “yoke” — not a heavy burden, but a sign that by remaining united with the church in faith, they will have the strength to face whatever challenges come their way.

 “Communion with Peter and his successors, in fact, is the guarantee of freedom for the pastors of the church and for the communities entrusted to them,” the pope said June 29 during his homily.
 The woolen pallium is a sign of their sharing with him authority over the faithful in their archdioceses, he told the archbishops.

 Other archbishops from North America named in the past year included: Archbishops Jerome E. Listecki of Milwaukee; Thomas G. Wenski of Miami; and Albert LeGatt of Saint-Boniface, Manitoba.